No3x/jrule-gradle-jar/README.md

 Only this two are acutally important for you:
 - `myrules/org/openhab/automation/jrule/rules/user` place your java rules here
-- `de/my/internal` place everything but Rules here.
+- `de/my/internal` place everything but rules here.
 You can name it whatever you like `e.g. org.my.package`

 ## Build
 When you wish to deploy your rules execute the `jar` task.